NANDANAG0SWAMI/AI-Legal-Assistant-A-Chatbot/README.md

 ---
 ## 🚀 Features

-1. Web Chat Interface: A clean, responsive chat UI built with HTML, Tailwind CSS, and JavaScript.
+1. Web Chat Interface: A clean, responsive chat UI built with HTML.

 2. LLM Integration: Connects to the Groq API (using the Llama 3 model) to generate fast and intelligent responses.